(*This trip is now listed on our “Great Deals” website for a $200 off regular rate discount)

 Holiday River Expeditions, in partnership with Mikah Meyer of Travel Beyond Convention, is announcing an inaugural LGBTQ Whitewater Rafting Trip on the Colorado River through Cataract Canyon August 20-25, 2018.
-This 6-day river trip will take you through the heart of Canyonlands National Park while bringing together members and allies of the lesbian, gay, bisexual, transgender and queer community to have a safe, restorative, and fun experience connecting with nature and disconnecting from the hustle of everyday life.
+This now discounted 6-day river trip will take you through the heart of Canyonlands National Park while bringing together members and allies of the lesbian, gay, bisexual, transgender and queer community to have a safe, restorative, and fun experience connecting with nature and disconnecting from the hustle of everyday life.

 While modern day movements have focused on queer visibility in cities–where queer communities can consolidate and flourish–it doesn’t mean we haven’t existed in rural and wild places forever.
 The LGBTQ community has a long and often overlooked relationship with the natural world.
 This pilot river trip is a chance to intentionally reclaim a deep and meaningful connection to the natural world, while having a relaxing and thrilling vacation with a supportive community.